 Give Your Small Bathroom Bold Color

 Beige?
 White?
 Yeah, right.
-Put down those blah paint samples and live a little.
-If you have a small bathroom, bold color is where it’s at.
-Though many people who are very wrong think that darker colors can make a space feel crowded and cramped, using bold, bright colors in a bathroom can actually open up the space and give it an inviting feeling.
+Put down those paint samples and live a little.
+If you have a small bathroom, a bold color is a great choice.
+Though many people think that darker colors can make space feel crowded and cramped, using bold, bright colors in small bathrooms can open up the room and give it an inviting feeling.
 Plus, you can’t overlook the fun factor.
 We’ve all gotta go — might as well make it a spot with personality.

 Blue, oh so blue

 We’ve talked about using blue in bedrooms to get a better night’s sleep, but we love the idea of a bold blue in the loo.
 Go for an electric blue and calm it down with white subway tile and simple accents, or choose a calming blue-grey that’ll pop with orange hand towels or a yellow glass soap dispenser.
 You could incorporate some greens into your scheme to go for a cool coastal theme.